 The Direct Solar Geyser differs from a conventional electric geyser in that it has two additional water ports as required for connecting the solar collector.
 The geyser still hosts an electrical element and thermostat.
 Polyurethane insulation between the inner cylinder and outer casement reduces energy- and heat loss.

 Tasol will in the near future also be one of the official distributors for the Bosch range of solar water heating systems.
 These cater for indirect flat plate systems ranging up to 300L solar geysers.
-Bosch Solar Energy Solutions is a trusted brand internationally and is committed to developing innovative, renewable energy solar technologies that reduce CO2.
+Bosch Solar Services is committed to developing innovative, renewable energy solar technologies that reduce CO2.